 CAPS provides services in the following areas:

-Before deciding which service is best, students meet for 30 minutes with a counselor to review their concerns and explore options.
+Students meet for 30 minutes with a counselor to review their concerns and explore options.
+Using this information we determine which service is best for you.
 Stop by TSC306 to request an appointment.

 Workshops ranging from 1 to 2 hours are open to students and staff who might be interested in learning more about depression, anxiety, life planning, body image and mindfulness.
 These workshops meet once a week for 1-6 weeks, and focus on skills so each session stands alone and students can attend as many sessions as they desire.
 Click here to read common topics for workshops.
 If you are interested in attending contact CAPS at 797-1012 for dates and times.